niHonkage/DocsLearning/en/guides/application-orchestrate/README.md

 ### Application Types <a href="#application_type" id="application_type"></a>

-Dify offers four types of applications:
+Fusionworks offers four types of applications:

 * **Chat Assistant**: A conversational assistant built on LLM
 * **Text Generation**: An assistant for text generation tasks such as writing stories, text classification, translation, etc.